-Defining ‹homelessness› is a critical step in this report due to an ongoing debate among experts and policymakers regarding its precise meaning.
-Some experts define it narrowly as individuals living on the streets or in temporary shelters, while others argue that this definition overlooks "hidden homelessness," a group vulnerable to long-term homelessness.
-Some aspects of this concern are reflected in the Finnish context, for instance, ARA reports include homeless adults in Finland who were temporarily staying with friends or relatives, aligning with the EU-ETHOS definition.
+There is an ongoing debate among experts and policymakers regarding the precise meaning of 'homelessness'.
+Some experts define it narrowly as individuals living on the streets or in temporary shelters, while others argue that this definition hides the true scale of a much more widespread social problem (Fiedler et al., 2006; Pleace, 2017; ARA, 2023).
+In the Finnish context, ARA reports not only include homeless adults in Finland who live outdoors and in shelters, but also those who were temporarily staying with friends or relatives, aligning with the EU-ETHOS definition.
 In 2023, the portion of this category in Finland was 62%.
 (Fiedler et al., 2006; Pleace, 2017; ARA, 2023).
 Nevertheless, our experience indicates the presence of hidden homelessness among migrants that remains unseen in ARA statistics.

 In order to develop an effective homelessness policy and achieve equality in housing, more scientific research on the subject is needed.
 Migrant homelessness, segregation and low-quality housing are challenges in other European countries where migration has a longer history.
 These challenges have been considered an important topic in the European Union since 2005 (European Commission, 2005).
-According to our experiences, people with a refugee background are in a more vulnerable position to become homeless and with the increase in the number of people with refugee backgrounds new forms of homelessness have emerged in Finland.
+According to our experiences, people with a refugee1 background are in a more vulnerable position to become homeless and with the increase in the number of people with refugee backgrounds new forms of homelessness have emerged in Finland.
 This trend has also been observed at the European level (European Asylum Support Office, 2021; FEANTSA overview of housing exclusion in Europe, 2020).
 Finland should pay attention to this phenomenon before it becomes a more serious problem.
 Finland has succeeded in decreasing homelessness with housing first policies.
 There are nevertheless groups of homeless people, like migrants, whose needs are not addressed by these policies, and no prior study has investigated migrants' homelessness in Finland.
-Therefore, in this research project, we intended to collect data on homeless migrants> backgrounds and look into their pathways into homelessness.
+Therefore, in this research project, we intended to collect data on homeless migrants' backgrounds and look into their pathways into homelessness.
 The research questions are: 1) who homeless migrants are, and 2) what have been their pathways into homelessness.
 We also propose solutions based on the results.
 Within this report, we also highlight instances of homelessness among people with migrant backgrounds, aiming to offer insights for policymakers on preventing homelessness sustainably.
 Recognizing hidden homelessness is pivotal for early identification of homelessness and, consequently, the development of a long-term, effective strategy.